Federated Learning for Medical Image Analysis: A Survey: Federated Learning for Medical Image Analysis

+\textbf{Problem:} \emph{ This research addresses the disparity in data volumes and computational resources, such as GPU availability, across various medical imaging sites/centers.
+The focus is on developing strategies to minimize its impact on federated training effectiveness. }

-\textbf{Problem:} \emph{ Different medical sites/datasets may have significantly different data scales and computation resources (e.g., number of GPUs) in real-world practice, so how to reduce its influence on federated training? } In the standard FL template (\ie, FegAvg), each client model conducts a predefined number of training epochs (with equal batches and learning rate) before reaching a synchronization time point when it sends its model to the server.
-However, if the clients have significantly different computation and data resources, this may lead to computational inefficiencies and slow convergence of model optimization.
-For example, each client is supposed to conduct 50 epochs' updates before model uploading.
-In such a setting, a client with advanced GPUs may take 1 second, while a client with weak computation utility may take 100 seconds.
+In the standard FL algorithm (\ie, FegAvg), each client model conducts a predefined number of training epochs (with equal batches or learning rates) before reaching a synchronization time point when it shares its model with the federation.
+Different medical sites, however, often have significantly different computation resources and amounts of data (images), which may lead to slow convergence of FL model optimization.
+For example, each medical site (client) is supposed to conduct 50 epochs' updates before model uploading.
+A site with advanced GPUs may take 1 second, while a site with weak computation utility may take 100 seconds.
 Thus, the stronger client will have to spend 99 seconds waiting for weight sharing.

-Aiming at handling the computational and data scale heterogeneity among clients, Stripelis~\etal\cite{ISBI_FL1} propose a Semi-Synchronous Training strategy in federated learning and apply it to brain age prediction.
+This will slow down the convergence of the overall federation.
+Aiming at handling this issue in medical imaging analysis tasks, Stripelis~\etal\citep{ISBI_FL1} propose a Semi-Synchronous Training strategy in federated learning and apply it to brain age prediction.
 As shown in Fig.~\ref{fig_unbalance}, each client conducts a variable number of updates (epochs) between synchronization time points which depend on its computational power and data scale.
 Higher computation power or fewer local data will lead to more local updates (epochs).

-\section{Sever-End Learning}
+\subsection{Sever-End Learning}

-\subsection{Sever End: Weight Aggregation}
+\subsubsection{Sever End: Weight Aggregation}

-\textbf{Problem:} \emph{ How to aggregate the weights of clients properly to avoid performance degradation after each client-server communication? }
+\textbf{Problem:} \emph{ This research seeks effective strategies for aggregating client weights in a federated learning system, aiming to ensure consistent performance and avoid performance degradation following each client-server communication. }